 This grief contains such a fierce energy, I would take over any number of towns, storm any building and raze any state to the ground just for the chance to have him back, to hear him laugh again.

-It leaves me curled in tight balls under duvets, blankets or coats, sobbing with an intensity that my whole body shakes and my throat is raw.
+It leaves me curled in tight balls under duvets, blankets or coats, my throat is raw.

 I tell myself that if I curl up small, it won’t find me.
 I’ll escape it’s notice.
 But I can't.